Accounting0

 GMP construction alternatives

-It’s important not to forget that there is much more out there than just GMP construction.
+It’s important not to forget that there are alternatives to GMP in construction, such as cost-plus contracts.
 Some are also variations.

 Construction Costs: